NajmosSalahin/Obsidian_Uni/1-Index/Answer.md

 5. **Object Storage:** Data is stored as objects consisting of both data and metadata; often used for images and videos.

+# 16.

-Q: 5: Describe about the data Science process.
+5: Describe about the data Science process.
 Time : / Date : /

 (I) The first step is to identify the problem and define the problem statement